Semrush helps you:

 Pro Tip: Sprinkle in a handful of keywords in your description.
 This can help your channel rank better in YouTube search.

-For example, I used a few different relevant keywords that people on YouTube would search for…
+For example, my old channel description used a few different relevant keywords that people on YouTube would search for…

 Keywords in about section